Edit profile

 Weronika Bela & Ivar Hagren

-In this project the artists use photography, video and graphite drawing.
+A rumour of silver and toxicity haunts this investigation of a chemically contaminated East German reservoir nicknamed Silbersee (Silver Lake), near the Wolfen film factory.
+For years, photographic waste was discharged into the lake - so much so that one could develop photographs directly in its waters.
+In this project we use photography, video and graphite drawing.
 The interplay of these mediums raise thoughts about the properties of photography, such as the moment a picture is taken in relation to the time it takes to draw, the mechanical versus the handmade, the unpredictability of the aged photographic material in relation to conscious decisions in drawing, the precision in factory production versus the unpredictability and consequences of emissions in the area.

 Artist duo Bela:Hagren has extensively explored traditional photography in its multi-layered past, from the technologization of the medium for the sake of science to its more creative uses.
 Bela:Hagren often address the complexity of storytelling of photographic history, which can’t be reduced only to images, because it is embedded in the cultural context, circulation, and economic infrastructure of the given time.
 More recently, they have been working on a project about the monopoly of manufacturing paper in the Eastern bloc and the toxic residue left behind by photographic production.